Ryan Taylor (footballer, born 1984): Tranmere Rovers

-Born in Liverpool, Merseyside, Taylor came through the Tranmere Rovers youth-team to score the winning goal on his first-team debut in a 2–1 win over Hartlepool United in a League Cup tie at Victoria Park on 10 September 2002.
+Born in Liverpool, Merseyside, Taylor came through the Tranmere Rovers youth team to score the winning goal on his first-team debut in a 2–1 win over Hartlepool United in a League Cup tie at Victoria Park on 10 September 2002.
 He made his league debut in a 3–1 win over Brentford four days later at Prenton Park.
 On 19 September, Rovers confirmed that Taylor had signed a new long-term deal to keep him tied to the club until June 2006.
-He maintained a regular place in the starting eleven under both Ray Mathias and Brian Little, and ended the 2002–03 campaign with three goals in 32 appearances, before scoring six goals over 39 matches in the 2003–04 season.
-He spent most of his time at right back, after succeeding veteran defender Steve Yates.
+He maintained a regular place in the starting eleven under both Ray Mathias and Brian Little.
+He ended the 2002–03 campaign with three goals in 32 appearances, before scoring six goals over 39 matches in the 2003–04 season.
+He spent most of his time as a right-back, after succeeding veteran defender Steve Yates.

-He scored 10 goals in 51 appearances in the 2004–05 season, including one in the League One play-off semi-final second leg victory over Hartlepool United; the tie went to penalties however, and Taylor missed one of the penalties as Tranmere were beaten 6–5.
+He scored 10 goals in 51 appearances in the 2004–05 season, including one in the League One play-off semi-final second leg victory over Hartlepool United; the tie went to penalties, however, and Taylor missed one of the penalties as Tranmere were beaten 6–5.
 He was voted onto the League One PFA Team of the Year for his performances across the season.
 He was also voted as Tranmere Rovers Player of the Year by both his teammates and the supporters.
 In July 2005, he was sold to Wigan Athletic for £750,000 (potentially rising to £1.3 million with appearance clauses); and signed a four-year contract.
-The transfer ended weeks of speculation, that had seemed him linked with Norwich City, Arsenal, and Everton; Norwich manager Nigel Worthington had in fact stated that "he's gone to Everton".
+The transfer ended weeks of speculation, that had seemed him linked with Norwich City, Arsenal, and Everton; Norwich manager Nigel Worthington had stated that "he's gone to Everton".